- No matter what, we will get parenting right.

 Now read through these questions again and edit out answers that might have been written more from anger than reason, or more from fear and a resulting desire for control than an ability to trust that your kids will endure the differences between their parents!

 Many of the above questions can’t be answered with a firm “YES” but hopefully not with a firm “NO”, either.
 Most of the time, the answer is Maybe.
 Maybe is good.
 Maybe is open to negotiation.
-Kids do best when parents learn to communicate, cooperate and respect the children’s rights to have an uncomplicated love bond with both parents.
+Kids do best when parents learn to communicate, cooperate and respect their rights to have an uncomplicated love bond with both parents.
 For more about respecting that love bond, please go to our article: Respecting Children’s Rights & Boundaries.

 Now, to help you honor the First Agreement: No Matter what, we will get parenting right, I would like to move onto the Second Agreement and use it to soften some of the discord generated answers to the Custodial Perspectives List.